ABOUT CAPERNAUM

 Why did you choose to become a therapist?

-I chose to become a physical therapist, knowing I wanted to work with children after observing it in action.
-I love how it is a medical-based profession that empowers the patient.
-I love to work with children and their families to meet their goals to be the happiest and healthiest they can be!
+I chose to become a physical therapist after observing it in action and knowing I wanted to work with children.
+I love that it is a medical profession that empowers patients.
+I love working with children and their families to help them achieve their goals of being the happiest and healthiest they can be!
 Nothing beats seeing the look on a parent’s and child’s face when they achieve something new.

-I attended the University of Wisconsin-Madison for my undergraduate degree, where I studied kinesiology.
+I attended the University of Wisconsin-Madison for my undergraduate degree in kinesiology.
 I then moved back to my home state of Minnesota for grad school, where I attended St. Catherine University.
 I began my career working in pediatric inpatient rehabilitation and am now focused on treating in the home and school-based settings.

 What made you desire to become a Capernaum team member?